‘True Detective: Night Country’ review: HBO crime series goes horror

 But the women aren’t alone.
 They’re also flanked by rookie officer Pete Prior (Finn Bennett) who’s trying to make his mark at the police station without letting Danvers walk all over him.
 In Prior, “Night Country” finds some of the softness its two female leads often repress.
 Bennett plays the young father without any hints of toxic masculinity and it’s refreshing that of the three lead investigators, Prior is the one seen holding babies, crying, and torn between trying to have a career and a family.
 It’s a refreshing gender dynamic to see on an American crime series.

-The six episode-run of “Night Country” flies by quick and once we arrive at the big answers in the last two, it becomes clear how tightly showrunner/writer López and her fellow EPs (including Foster, series creator Nic Pizzolatto, and director Barry Jenkins) laced the season’s themes into its mystery.
+The six-episode run of “Night Country” flies by quickly and once we arrive at the big answers in the last two, it becomes clear how tightly showrunner/writer López and her fellow EPs (including Foster, series creator Nic Pizzolatto, and director Barry Jenkins) laced the season’s themes into its mystery.
 Like any good solution, it’s a logical end-point that still manages to surprise.

 Based on early reviews, the strange turns taken by “Night Country” might be exactly what was needed for a season to individuate itself from the impact of the first.
 The season currently holds a 93% Tomatometer score across 70 critical reviews.
 “Night Country” isn’t without some flaws — frustrating character beats, some less-interesting side plots — but it’s ultimately a riveting watch, especially during the winter months.